-This module covers the rootcheck component used to detect rootkits and malware and application errors.
-Upon completing this module you will achieve the following objectives:
+This module describes how the rootcheck component can be used to detect rootkit and malware as well as application errors.
+Upon completing this module you will meet these objectives:

-- Understand how Wazuh detects both user-mode and kernel-mode rootkits. - Learn how FIM assists with rootkit detection.

-• Generate alerts when there is a discrepancy in information regarding a file, process, port, or network interface.
+- Understand how Wazuh detects both user mode and kernel mode rootkits - Understand how FIM helps with rootkit detection - Generate alerts when there is a discrepancy in information regarding a file, process, port or network interface

-• Install a rootkit on an agent that cloaks a process, and observe Wazuh detect and alert on it.
+Install a rootkit on an agent that cloaks a process, and observe Wazuh detect and alert on it.